NewGenApps

 First, every market-facing or decision-facing value carries explicit provenance and a freshness budget.
 A read is not "is there a value?" but "is there a value, where did it come from, and was it produced within the window this decision tolerates?"
 That window is a deliberate, documented choice per data source — sub-second for a fast-moving signal, minutes or hours for something that genuinely changes slowly.
 The point is that the tolerance is stated and checked, not assumed.
 A value that exists but falls outside its freshness budget is treated as no value at all.

-Second, fail closed.
-When a source cannot meet its guarantee, the system returns an honest, explicit "data unavailable" — and the decision logic declines to act on absent data — rather than substituting a stale value, a default, or a synthetic stand-in.
-This inverts the usual instinct.
-Most systems are built to keep producing output under degradation, because an empty screen feels like a failure.
+Most systems are built the other way — to keep producing output under degradation, because an empty screen feels like a failure.
 But in anything that decides, a confident wrong answer is strictly worse than a visible gap.
 "I don't currently have a reliable value for this" is a safe state.
 A six-hour-old number presented as live is not.

 The trade-offs, stated honestly

-Freshness budgets also add engineering surface: every source needs a defined tolerance, every write needs to stamp provenance and time, every read needs to enforce the check.
+Freshness budgets add engineering surface: every source needs a defined tolerance, every write needs to stamp provenance and time, every read needs to enforce the check.
 This is more code and more discipline than an existence check.
 It is not free.
 But it is the cheapest place to pay, because the alternative — discovering a stale-as-live failure after a decision has been made on it — is paid in incidents and in eroded confidence, which is far more expensive and arrives without warning.

 How to apply it